xinjiehh/Frogger-Refactoring-COMP2042_CW_LimXinJieh/Frogger/README.md

 - JUnit testing, gradle build

 ## Fixes
-- In the original code, a new frog will respawn and jump forward at the same time as current frog entering the swamp, causing unnecessary death
+- Fix bug in the original code where a new frog will respawn and jump forward at the same time as current frog entering the swamp, causing unnecessary death
 - Match the color of the turtle background with game background

 ## General Refactoring